Williams, Mark B.

 Design, Development and Optimization of Medical Imaging Technologies

-1) Dual modality breast imaging: We are developing an integrated imaging system that combines the sensitivity of digital mammography with the specificity of scintimammography in a single compact, upright unit.
-The imaging system functions by obtaining mirror-image x-ray transmission and gamma emission images concurrently with the breast in a single configuration.
-Co-registration then correlates the gamma and x-ray images to within a fraction of a pixel.
+1) Dual modality tomosynthesis breast imaging: We have developed an integrated imaging system that combines the sensitivity of digital breast tomosynthesis with the specificity of molecular breast imaging (breast-specific gamma imaging) in a single upright unit.
+The system is designed to obtain diagnostic information regarding suspicious or radiographically occult mammographic findings, and functions by obtaining sequential series of x-ray transmission and gamma emission images over a limited range of viewing angles with the breast in a single configuration.
+Co-registration then correlates the 3-dimensional x-ray and gamma ray tomosynthesis images to within a fraction of a voxel.
+This system is currently being evaluated in a human study among women schedules for breast biopsy.